JCalHij/love-jam-2023/docs/DevDiary.md

 I created a lot of sprites and a lot of cool things, like the magic shield effect of being hit.
 That was really fun.
 I also played around a bit with the colors of the magic shield, so that the princess could be properly be seen.

 I created as well the main menu and a simple text-based tutorial.
 The game's minimum version is almost finished.
 I think we need sound effects, background music, a new font, credits and game content and balancing.
 Also, an explosion effect for the shield would be nice, as well as a zombie attack effect.
 I would also like to improve the game title image, both the background and the name, and how the upgrade menu looks, at least color-wise.

+## Day 8 - Saturday 25/02/2023

+Fixed a lot of bugs and created some content for the game (waves).
+I also played the game a lot in order to balance player points, enemy types and amount on each wave and upgrade costs.
+I think I did an OK job on that.

+I am postponing the sounds to the end, because I do not actually feel like creating sounds and music for the game, but I will try to do something tomorrow.

+## Day 9 - Sunday 26/02/2023